|

 I.e. like a converter between mac / windows in the same pixels, and other game specific memory is the same thing.
 Each has its architecture and capacity of computation to provide all numbers/bit strings used for video and sound data etc - the only part necessary for an emu would perhaps do something similar to this ROM decoder/calculator with input.

+EDIT: If one has a few options of buttons and combinations to affect motherboard expectations could calculate the buffer are just sent directly to the ROM and job done?
 Architecture representation isn't entirely necessary for this part, and minor adjustments for proportion like resolution,bit rate,fps,sync can generally be identical for each game, and all buffer preparation is sent to video/sound/temp as appropriate math.

 The more direct where a tweak is done when the data by a specific algorithm to perform on the monitor, or speaker, and in temporary data - result of processing/calculation is the ram buffer is all that is optimized already will do this right according to ROM, to result in the ROM of the video array of pixel data, sound data, other data, and the output strings which is the same emulator dol (00000001.app) files, and all data present in the ram buffer of the common video/sound/temp for the PC/etc based on its data to feed to the console which is officially dedicated on being accurate as a software formula/calculator equivalent of the input commands to relay data along.
+RAM has the video pixel buffer per cycle, sound buffer, temporary memory buffer and the snes/megadrive plugin of calculating ROM and synchronize these data buffers, and having some input to do arithmetic, eventually to move the data is strings which are unintrusive?

-http://helmet.kafuka.org
+_________________ http://helmet.kafuka.org

-Mon 26 May 2014, 20:38:15
+Mon 26 May 2014, 20:38:15 |

 Screw y'all

-Joined: Tue 28 Dec 2010, 08:27:37
+Joined: Tue 28 Dec 2010, 08:27:37 Posts: 1147

-Post Re: emulator efficiency
+Re: emulator efficiency

 You guys, math and logic are the same thing.
 You can use math to solve the answer to an if-then statement, even before you're given the if.
 We can use this to determine whether a player will beat the next level in Mario.
 If you already know what the player's input will be, you can save a bunch of CPU time and replace your emulator with an AVI file.